 11. Dependant’s Pass (DP):

 DP is a visa that permits the spouse and children of Singapore Work Visa holders to stay in Singapore.
-The child must be unmarried, legally adopted under 21 years old or a new born.
-It is in accordance to the laws for the dependent pass holder to apply for work visa later on.
+The child must be unmarried, legally adopted under 21 years old or a newborn.
+It is in accordance with the Singaporean laws for the dependent pass holder to apply for a work visa later on.

 In order to work in a foreign country, a person is required to obtain a work permit in the form of a visa.
 No country would allow a person’s stay on their land for work without having valid Work Permits.
 In foreign companies, there is a policy of sending their team of professionals or workers to different destinations.
 Many professionals arrive in Singapore on a regular basis for employment and work.
 They are required to obtain a valid work permit that is Singapore Work Visas and Passes.
 Depending on the nature of work and purpose, the government of Singapore has framed certain emigration laws aimed at facilitating the stay of such foreign nationals.